Choneas/GenshinImpactAutoLaunch/README.md

 - **threading** Multi-thread music play

 ## Build
 Build scripts is not in Release.
-You should download the ZIP of all the repo.
+You should download the ZIP of the repo.
 1. `cd` to the program's folder.
 2. `pip install -r install_requirements.py`
 3. `cd` to where the `main.py` in.